Subhash002/GSIV23_Subhash_Kandhway/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Run the app using `npm start`.

+#### What I've Done Well

+I have effectively utilized Redux for streamlined state management, enhancing the overall user experience.

+#### Future Enhancements

+Given more time, I plan to implement the 'add to favorites' functionality, further enriching user engagement.

 Enjoy exploring and interacting with the Movie App!